kennyb-222/AutoBrew/README.md

 `sudo /bin/sh /path/to/AutoBrew.sh "username"`

 ##### Notes
-This has only been tested on macOS Catalina 10.15
+This has only been tested on macOS Catalina 10.15 fresh installations